pokeclicker/pokeclicker-wiki/data/Shadow Pokémon/overview_description.md

 Shadow Pokémon can also equip special Held Items that boost experience gain called Scents.
 Currently, there are three Scents in the game: [[Items/Joy Scent]], [[Items/Vivid Scent]], and [[Items/Excite Scent]].

+Shadow is a state, like [Shiny](#!Shiny_Chance).
+To properly Catch Filter for Shadow pokemon, use a combination of "Shadow: True" and "Caught Shadow: False" to throw balls only at new encounters, or just "Shadow: True" for all.

 ## List of Shadow Pokémon